categories

 Most photographers take several weeks to deliver final edited images, with a minority offering rapid turnaround.

-Photography trends report - average turnaround time
+Photography industry trends- average turnaround time to deliver photos

 • 31.1% deliver in 2-4 weeks